-The Medicines Company received approval for lonsys from the US Food and Drug Administration (FDA) in April 2015.
+The Medicines Company received approval for IONSYS from the US Food and Drug Administration (FDA) in April 2015.
 It has already begun marketing the drug in the US.
 The European regulatory agency also granted approval to the drug in November 2015.
-In Japan, safety of the drug has already been established in a phase I clinical trial on healthy adults, and SymBio began phase III clinical trials in June 2016, with application for approval expected to follow in FY12/18.
-The company aims to obtain approval in Japan in FY12/19.
+In Japan, safety of the drug has already been established in a phase I clinical trial on healthy adults, and SymBio began phase III clinical trials in June 2016.
+However, facts raising concerns about the continuity of SyB P-1501 business at The Medicines Company surfaced, and in the interest of patient welfare, SymBio temporarily suspended further patient enrollment in April 2017.
 Revenue: milestone payments and Treakisym